 Intoxication Manslaughter (DWI Causing Death) According to Texas State Penal Code § 49.08, a person commits a felony offense if they are operating a motor vehicle and cause the death of another by accident or mistake.
 A felony of the second degree, intoxication manslaughter poses penalties of up to $10,000 in fines, and/or a minimum of 2 years and a maximum of 20 years in prison.

 If you or a loved one is currently facing allegations for a felony DWI of any type, you need to seek legal counsel as soon as possible.
-At The Law Office of Richard T. Jones, an experienced and passionate Austin DWI attorney is here to fight for your rights, your freedom and your future.
+At Austin Criminal Defense Attorney, an experienced and passionate Austin DWI attorney is here to fight for your rights, your freedom and your future.
 If you would like to discuss your case and learn more about the ways in which an Austin criminal defense lawyer can help, contact the firm today.